Image Segmentation using Machine Learning

 We can also generate grasp poses directly from the point cloud fragments in addition to creating graspable objects.
 For each fragment, we can extract the centroid pose and use motion planning to reach the desired pose.

-To run this example, execute the Grasp Object from Text Prompt Objective.
+To run this example, execute the Grasp Object from Point Objective and click on the Kettle.

 Next Steps